-Question Indicative Content Marks Guidance 3 Candidates should write informatively and engagingly for the general magazine reader.
+Question Indicative Content Marks Guidance 3 Candidates should write informatively and engagingly for the magazine reader.
 Stronger responses will show some appreciation of the need to shape material consciously in order to engage the interest of the magazine readers.
-There is likely to be some evidence of an effective use of language (e.g. imagery, rhetorical devices) in presenting their views.
+There is likely to be some evidence of an effective use of language (eg imagery, rhetorical devices) to create specific effects for an audience.
 40 NOTES Length in itself is not a criterion.
 Short answers may be self-penalising in terms of the marking criteria (e.g. control, development of ideas, structure, paragraphing, variety of sentence structures) - but may well demonstrate significant qualities.
 However, very short answers (fewer than 50 words) should not normally be marked higher than Band 7 for either of the two marks for Writing.
 For AO3 (iii), there will not be sufficient evidence of correct spelling and punctuation or of a variety of sentence structures.
 INSTRUCTIONS Use the band descriptors and practice scripts to arrive at your mark.
 Award two marks: one for AO3(i)/(ii); another for AO3(iii).
-Use the following annotations to help you arrive at your marks: 4 The writing should engage the reader's interest, and there will be, for the higher bands, some evidence of crafting the writing to create specific effects.
+Use the following annotations to help you arrive at your marks: 4 For higher bands there should be a clear sense of an argument being advanced, with illustrations drawn most likely from candidates' own experiences.
+The writing should engage the reader's interest, and there will be, for the higher bands, some evidence of crafting the writing to create specific persuasive effects when presenting their views.
 40 for good ideas for good vocabulary and expression for errors of spelling, punctuation and grammar for awkward expression for weak sentence structure for omissions